-4.1.3.5 File input/bathy.bin
+File input/bathy.bin

-This file is a 2D(x, y) map of bottom bathymetry, specified as the z-coordinate of the solid bottom boundary.
+This file is a 2-D(x,y) map of bottom bathymetry, specified as the z-coordinate of the solid bottom boundary.
 Here, the value is set to -5000 m everywhere except along the N, S, E, and W edges of the array, where the value is set to 0 (i.e., "land").
-The domain in MITgcm is assumed doubly periodic (i.e., periodic in both x- and y-directions), so boundary walls are necessary to set up our enclosed box domain.
-The points are ordered from low to high coordinates in both axes (varying fastest in x), as a raw binary stream of data that is enumerated in the same way as standard MITgcm 2D horizontal arrays.
+As discussed in Section 4.1.2, the domain in MITgcm is assumed doubly periodic (i.e., periodic in both x- and y-directions), so boundary walls are necessary to set up our enclosed box domain.
+The matlab program verification/tutorial\barotropic\gyre/input/gendata.m was used to generate this bathymetry file (alternatively, see python equivalent gendata.py).
 By default, this file is assumed to contain 32-bit (single precision) binary numbers.
-The matlab program verification/tutorial_barotropic_gyre/input/gendata.m was used to generate this bathymetry file.
+See Section 3.9 for additional information on MITgcm input data file format specifications.